India · Home loans · 2026

 Is prepayment always better than investing surplus?

-Prepayment reduces guaranteed future interest — that is a risk-free “return” roughly equal to your loan interest rate (after considering tax deductions if you claim them).
+Prepayment reduces guaranteed future interest — a risk-free “return” roughly equal to your loan interest rate.
 Investing the surplus may earn more over long horizons but comes with market risk.
 Many people split: partial prepayment for peace of mind, partial investing for growth.
+Read the prepayment vs investing guide.

 Does a longer tenure reduce EMI — and should I choose it?

 Longer tenure lowers EMI but increases total interest paid, often dramatically over 25–30 years.
 Banks may suggest longer tenures to improve “affordability” on paper.
 If you can afford a shorter tenure or periodic prepayment, total cost usually drops.
-Model both here before deciding.
+Model both with the tenure slider above before deciding.

 What is the difference between fixed and floating rate EMI?